fedi-e2ee/public-key-directory-specification/Specification.md

 feature off.
 The only way to reverse this opt-out is to issue an `UndoFireproof` message, signed by one of the user's secret keys.
 This is a deliberate design decision to enable power users to choose security over convenience, without being forever locked out of convenience if their personal threat model changes.

+Each Public Key Directory instance may choose whether to receive `BurnDown` messages.

 #### Position Statement From the Authors